-avisualspanking asked: I'm sure others have asked this, but can you post examples of more complex kishōtenketsu narratives?
+avisualspanking said: I'm sure others have asked this, but can you post examples of more complex kishōtenketsu narratives?
 Maybe you have and I've just missed them.

 Many who responded to the article suggested the work of Ryūnosuke Akutagawa—particularly his story Rashōmon (which is distinct from the Kurosawa film of the same name).
 We might also recommend Makoto Shinkai’s short film She and Her Cat, as well as most of the shorts that comprise Kunio Kato’s The Diary of Tortov Roddle.